uhyo/gulp-typed-css-modules/README.md

 # gulp-typed-css-modules

-This is a gulp plugin for me, that wraps [typed-css-modules](https://github.com/Quramy/typed-css-modules).
+This is a gulp plugin for me, which wraps [typed-css-modules](https://github.com/Quramy/typed-css-modules).

 ## Installation
 ```sh